 \subsection{MOCHA Pseudocode}

-In this section, we report the pseudocode implementation of MOCHA's feature distillation and few-shot learning procedures.
 Algorithm~\ref{alg:distil} reports the steps necessary to distill visual-language knowledge into an efficient vision-only detector, while Algorithms~\ref{alg:fsl_train} and~\ref{alg:fsl_inference} explain how to train MOCHA's few-shot module and perform inference, respectively.
-Note that \# marks a comment.
+Note that lines beginning with the symbol \# denote comments.